What is Call Disposition?

 Disconnection/No longer in service/Busy – If a large number of leads end in busy signals or disconnection messages, then it might be time to analyze the lead source and move in another direction.
 If Marketing is providing Sales with a high number of disconnected numbers, then it could mean that there’s a problem with the lead source.

 Rejected– Are a high volume of calls getting rejected?
-If so it could be time to embrace a new tactic such as calling leads from local instead of toll-free numbers.
+It could be time to try local presence.